skiadas/WebAppsCourse/notes/graphics.md

 m 20, 30      <--------   Move 20 pixels to the right and 30 pixels down

 L 30, 40      <--------   Draw a straight line to location (30, 40)
-l -30, 40     <--------   Draw a straight line to going 30 pixels to the left and 40 pixels down H 30          <--------   Draw a straight horizontal line to going the point with x coordinate 30 v 10          <--------   Draw a straight vertical line line to going 10 pixels down Z             <--------   Close the path, joining the current point to the start
+l -30, 40     <--------   Draw a straight line going 30 pixels to the left and 40 pixels down H 30          <--------   Draw a straight horizontal line to the point with x coordinate 30 v 10          <--------   Draw a straight vertical line going 10 pixels down Z             <--------   Close the path, joining the current point to the start

 C 10,20 20,20 30,10  <------ Draw a "cubic bezier curve" to the point (30, 10) using the two control points (10, 20) and (20, 20)